gwenuu/42_Projects/README.md

 # My 42 Projects

 I completed the Piscine (entry selection test) at **42 Vienna**, an intensive coding bootcamp focused on peer-to-peer learning and project-based problem solving.
-If admitted to the core curriculum, I'll be sharing my project work here.
+I was admitted to the core curriculum and I'll be sharing my project work here.

 ## Current Projects